jasalt/phel-wp-plugin/README.md

 # Installation on existing WordPress instance

+Please note that this project is in experimental state, doesn't come with any warranties and might lead to dangerous security issues if used in production without sufficient care taken.

 Generally plugin can be installed as follows:

 1) Clone this repository into existing WP installation path `wp-content/plugins/phel-wp-plugin`.